If you haven't done so yet today, please recite the

 Morning of the 14th day of Nisan: Burn our chometz.

-Afternoon of the 14th: Cook all food for the Seder.
+Afternoon of the 14th: Cook all food for the Seder (if you haven’t already — it’s best to get an early start a few days before).
 Set up the table for the Seder.

 Evening: Attend the Prayers at the synagogue.
 At the right time, which is before the stars come out in the sky, learn or say the passages about the "Bringing of the Passover Sacrifice."